vechain/networkhub/.github/README.md

 ### Features:
 - **Download Thor Source**: Fetches the Thor source code from the specified branch.
 - **Build Thor Binary**: Compiles the source code into a working binary.
+- **Fork Repo Support**: Allows for building from a forked repository, enabling developers to work on custom features or fixes.

 ### Example Usage: